dorian-burihabwa-sonarsource/epfl-sonar-workshop/README.md

 The method `reportIssue(Tree tree, String message)` from `IssuableSubscriptionVisitor` allows reporting an issue on a given tree with a specific message.
 In this case, we chose to report the issue at a precise location, which will be the name of the method.

-Now, let's test our implementation by executing `MyFirstCustomCheckTest.test()` again.
+Now, let's test our implementation by executing `ReturnTypeDifferentFromSingleParameterCheckCheckTest.test()` again.

 ```
 java.lang.AssertionError: Unexpected at [5, 7, 11]